kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 SETTINGS_DEPRECATE_HTTP2_PRIORITIES is defined.
 The value of the parameter MUST be 0 or 1.

-An HTTP/2 client SHOULD use the HTTP/2 priority scheme (as it sees fit) until it receives the peer's SETTINGS_DEPRECATE_HTTP2_PRIORITIES settings with the value of `1`.
+Enpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
+When the peer receives the first SETTINGS frame, it learns if the sender has deprecated the HTTP/2 priority scheme, by consulting the value of SETTINGS_DEPRECATE_HTTP2_PRIORITIES parameter (or through lack of that parameter).

+Until the client receives the SETTINGS frame from the server, the client SHOULD send both the priority signal defined in the HTTP/2 priority scheme (as it sees fit) and also that of this prioritization scheme.
+Once the client learns that the HTTP/2 priority scheme is deprecated, it SHOULD stop sending the HTTP/2 priority signals.
+If the client learns that the HTTP/2 priority scheme is not deprecated, it SHOULD stop sending PRIORITY_UPDATE frames, but MAY continue sending the Priority header field, as it is an end-to-end signal that might be useful to nodes behind the server that the client is directly connected to.

 As the SETTINGS frame precedes any priority signal sent from a client, a server can determine if it should respect the HTTP/2 scheme before building state.

-A client that disables the HTTP/2 priority scheme SHOULD subtitute it with some other means of signaling request priority.
-The scheme extensible priority scheme is RECOMMENDED.

 # Priority Parameters